 With his 6-foot-4 frame and booming voice, Tony Terrell looms large as he enters a room.
 It’s not hard to envision him as a standout student-athlete, piling up on-field accolades as he anchored the only offensive line in team history to produce back-to-back 1,000-yard rushers.

 He played for UNLV 1999-2002, starting in 40 straight games while working on his bachelor’s degree in interdisciplinary studies.
 He was the only two-time winner of the team’s Bill "Wildcat" Morris Most Inspirational Award and in 2002, became the first UNLV player named a community service All-American as a member of the American Football Coaches Association Good Works Team.
 In 2002, he headed to the San Diego Chargers camp as a free agent.

-But, even as he’s inducted into the UNLV Athletics Hall of Fame this week, Terrell underplays his athletic achievements and focuses on the student part of student-athlete.
+But, even as he’s inducted into the UNLV Athletics Hall of Fame, Terrell underplays his athletic achievements and focuses on the student part of student-athlete.
 Today, as assistant director of learning support for UNLV’s Academic Success Center, he helps ensure all Rebels complete their degrees.

 “I bring up my playing career (to students) only in the sense of overcoming adversity,” he said.
 “I have a picture of my termination contract with the San Diego Chargers as an added motivation of how important education is.
 I’m trying to strive to advocate the importance of attaining things that can’t be taken away from you.
 College is one of those things where there’s a clear path to achieving something; whereas with the NFL, you can work out every day, do everything feasible to succeed, but still not make it.”